 My PhD research does not essentially involve coding, although it is definitely in computer science.
 (Just like when you watch TV, you don’t have to know how to put a tv together – but you can do stacks of research into how shows are made, put in order, audience response, etc.) But a man I adore, John Bennett (awesome Director of ATLAS) had an epiphany about all the ATLAS PhD students being able to code.
 The result was a couple of (very convincing) conversations where he told me I should take his XBox 360 Game Design Class this semester.
 Two friends were taking it too.
 And another friend was the TA.
 And you know, John was teaching it – which is kind of like having a relative teaching you.
 Sure.
 Why not?

 I was heartened due to my absolutely fantastic experience in the User Interface Design class I had taken last semester.
 Our project was fantastic, we learned heaps, and I realised I have a real talent for user testing.
 I also discovered that there is such a thing as a project team that just works.
 Those guys were amazing.
 (But it’s rare.
 It was the first time I’ve ever worked with such an amazing team in a class project.)
+We use a bluetooth transmitter to listen to audio from the tv with headphones instead of the TV speakers.

 The first two weeks of learning to really code were pretty stressful.
 (This was not helped by the fact that 13-year-old son Harry is completing his advanced video game design after-school class, and when I said I was coding a fleet of spaceships, his response was “can you make them move?
 Mine move.”
 Sigh.
 Talk to the hand.)
 We had to learn C# basics in two weeks.
 (Thankfully Jed helped out a LOT by explaining concepts and directing me to an intro CS MIT course online.
 I kind of got it.
 I cried a bit.
 But not lots.)